This Homemade Taco Seasoning Recipe fits in perfectly with how I run my life–and my kitchen.

-For example, just the other day, I had a craving for taco salad, but hadn’t made taco meat in years.
+For example, just the other day, I had a craving for taco salad, but hadn't made taco meat in years.
 So I had no taco seasoning in the house — and on our budget (and with our food sensitivities and life-threatening food allergies), eating out is not a pleasurable or viable option so heading out for tacos wasn't going to happen.

 Anyhow, it's frustrating to find yourself excited to cook something only to find yourself missing what you need.
 Sometimes you can find an easy substitute, but other times, like in the case of taco seasoning, you just need to have exactly what the recipe calls for.

 So I got to work in the kitchen and tried out a few recipes and came up with one that fits the bill.

 Why Make Your Own Seasoning Blends?